Free Guided Hike

 Bosque del Apache Refuge

-includes three designated wilderness areas: Chupadera Peak, Indian Wells &
+includes three designated wilderness units: Chupadera Peak, Indian Well &

 About the NWRS